britz-pedro/shopping_center_managment/README.md

 - **Etapa 4 – Array**
   Practice with arrays to store and manage collections of objects.

-## How to Run
-1. Clone or download the repository
-2. Open the project in a Java IDE (IntelliJ, Eclipse, or VS Code)
-3. Compile the `.java` files
-4. Run the main class (`Principal`)

 ## Notes
 This project was developed for learning purposes and focuses on Java fundamentals and code organization.